Getting Started

 <script setup>syntax to React code - A constrained compilation platform that ensures conversion quality and maintainability through clear conventions

-- An engineering-capable development tool that provides clear warnings or error prompts for non-compliant input and guides corrections
+- An engineering-capable development tool that can provide clear warnings or error prompts for non-conforming input and guide corrections

 What It Is Not: